Sonya McCarter

 McCarter studied theater and the language of Shakespeare at Pensacola Christian College 1990-1995.
 She holds two Master’s Degrees in Oral Interpretation of Speech and Theatre Arts.
 Her heart’s passion is to help facilitate engaging, compelling and meaningful theatre in Fort Myers that features strong African-American characters and stories.

-You can also hear Sonya on Otocast, the free mobile app which the City of Fort Myers utilizes to share stories with the public about the artworks in its public art collection.
-Hers is the voice you’ll hear on the audios for The Knife Sharpener and Female Fruit Vendor.
+can also hear Sonya on Otocast, the free mobile app which the City of Fort Myers utilizes to share stories with the public about the artworks in its public art collection.
+She’s the voice of the Buck’s Backyard Mural at historic McCollum Hall in Dunbar and the voice you’ll hear on the audios for The Knife Sharpener and Female Fruit Vendor, which are located at the Urban Community Farm on Flint Drive.